 Does Ohio have resources for do-it-yourself divorce?

 Yes.
 You can usually get fill-in-the-blank forms at your local courthouse or the local law library.
-And you can go to this online resource for Ohio, where you'll find extensive information about do-it-yourself divorce, along with court forms (in some states).
+And you can go to the Ohio Bar Association Website, where you'll find extensive information about divorce in Ohio.